jl4282/ModestWear/README.md

 ##Katie's README - AIT Spring 2016
 Since I am continuing an already-existing project, I'd like to keep the (mostly) original README, and just list my own in a different [place](../README_KATIE.md).

+Everything under this is Jesse's old README, from AIT Fall 2015.

 ##Logistics

 ###Modules, Concepts, Technologies